Ssenkowski/Ssenkowski.github.io/_posts/2017-10-26-software_engineering.markdown

 Like laboratories and conducting experiments?
 Consider test engineering.
 Like to organize and expedite projects?
 Consider being a development engineer.
 Persuasive and like working with people?
 Consider a career in sales or field service engineering.
 And don’t forget that job security is consistently celebrated as a chief quality-of-life advantage of being a programmer, regardless of salary.
-As long as so much of the world depends on computers and the software that connects them, there will be a high-demand for those who can code!
+As long as so much of the world depends on computers and the software that connects them, there will be a high-demand for those who can code!"
 *Source: *(https://www.codefellows.org/blog/three-perks-software-developer/)

-When I learned that I could get involved in the field in only 5-12 months I did a ton of research to see if it was too good to be true.
-So far I love what I'm being taught to accomplish.

 1 year update: